itamark87/Python-REST-API-Store/README.md

-# TEST
+# Python-REST-API-Store

-This is just a test code for deployment on Heroku.
+This is my first attempt at building a backend of a store using python.
+I used Flask-RESTful, Flask-JWT for authentification and Flask-SQLAlchemy for handling data.